johnnyhuangcs/Dameng_Corpus/README.md

 ![](./logo/dameng.png)

 # Dameng_Corpus
-The Dameng_Corpus is a plain-text corpus for **DM-RAG**, obtained using document parsing and text-cleaning methods.
+The Dameng_Corpus is a chinese plain-text corpus for **DM-RAG**, obtained using parsing and text-cleaning methods from the documentation of Dameng databases.

 DM-RAG is a novel retrieval-augmented generation (RAG) framework developed by **Wuhan Dameng Database Co., Ltd**, specifically designed to assist users in the development and management of Dameng database systems.